sparshgupta02/orient_roverH/README.md

 # Methods used

 ## ik_callback
-this function sets the `ik_bool` variable to true to falls based on which `roll_controller()` will be called
+this method sets the `ik_bool` variable to true to falls based on which `roll_controller()` will be called
 ``` python
 self.ik_bool = msg.data
 ```
 ## enc_callback
-this function is used to set the variable `enc_angle` to the roll data recieved from the encoder
+this method is used to set the variable `enc_angle` to the roll data recieved from the encoder
 ``` python
 self.enc_angle = msg.data[self.roll_constant]
 ```
 ## drawAxis
-this function takes center(cntr) of the object and end point of one the edges(p1 and p2) in the pca direction to draw axes on the image in the code this function is used twice to get perpendiculars axes
+this method takes center(cntr) of the object and end point of one the edges(p1 and p2) in the pca direction to draw axes on the image in the code this method is used twice to get perpendiculars axes

 ``` python